PalFed/2-Factorial/readme.md

 Once saved on the website, only devices with the 2 Factorial extension enabled that the user has entered this secret for will be able to access the site.
 Any other devices will not be authorized.

+You can view the demo site (demoSite/ from the project) at https://2factorial.com - This demo pretends that you are already logged in and allows you to setup 2FA to authorize yourself.
+Note that you will have to first install the 2 Factorial web extension.

 ## Client Perspective

 When you login or register for a site that supports 2FA via 2 Factorial, go to the preferences for the 2 Factorial